oauthstuff/app2app-evolution/README.md

    feature to specify the signing certificate hash of the target app.
 But this feature is not available.

-   The problem with this scheme and OAuth 2.0 is that the intent specification is in the fragment part of the URL.
+   The problem with the intent scheme and OAuth 2.0 is that the intent specification is in the fragment part of the URL.
 Since OAuth 2.0 just uses the redirect_uri and appends the